gigalixir/gigalixir-cli/docs/source/modify-app/distillery.rst

     {:distillery, "~> 2.1"}

-Important: If you are running Elixir 1.9, then you *must* use distillery 2.1 or greater.
+..
+Important:: If you are running Elixir 1.9, then you *must* use distillery 2.1 or greater.
 Elixir 1.9 and distillery below 2.1 both use `mix release` and Elixir's always takes precedence.
 Distillery 2.1 renames the task to `mix distillery.release`.

 Then, run